Pigs: Profile and Information

 10 Facts about Pigs

 1. Pigs are ingenious animals!
-Their intelligence is higher than that of dogs, some primates, and even some young kids too.
+Their intelligence is higher than that of dogs, some primates, and even some young kids.

 2. In their natural state, pigs are very clean animals.
-They keep their toilets and feeding area far from each other for hygiene’s sake.
+They keep their toilets and feeding areas far from each other for hygiene’s sake.

 3. Pigs are much more tolerant of colder temperatures than hot temperatures.
 Pigs have no sweat glands, so they can’t sweat.
 This is why they enjoy being in mud to keep themselves fresh.

-4. When they are well trained, piglets can be quick to learn their names at just about two to three weeks old.
-They can also learn to respond when their names are called, and they learn tricks faster than dogs.
+4. When trained, piglets can quickly learn their names at about two to three weeks old.
+They can also learn to respond when their names are called and learn tricks faster than dogs.

 5. Pigs can also communicate with each other pigs using grunts.
-The grunts made by pigs may vary depending on the personality of the pig and can convey essential information about the welfare of their kind.
+The grunts made by pigs may vary depending on the pig’s personality and can convey essential information about the welfare of their kind.

 6. Pigs have an excellent memory.
-They can easily remember faces and things for years and can also recognize and remember what some objects are used for.
+They can easily remember faces and things for years and recognize and remember what some objects are used for.

-7. Newborn piglets as quick to learn to respond to the voices of their mothers’ voices, and mother pigs talk to their babies through grunts while they nurse.
-Scientific studies have found that piglets have a specific teat order, and individual piglets have their teat to suckle from.
+7. Newborn piglets are quick to learn to respond to the voices of their mothers’ voices, and mother pigs talk to their babies through grunts while they nurse.
+Scientific studies have found that piglets have a specific teat order, and individual piglets have their own teat to suckle.

-8. Pigs love to get good massages, enjoy scratching their bodies on trees, spend them relaxing while listening to music, and enjoy playing with several enrichment toys.
+8. Pigs love getting good massages, scratching their bodies on trees, relaxing while listening to music, and playing with enrichment toys.

 9. The highest density of tactile receptors can be found in the about of the pig.
 The snouts are mainly used to dig in the dirt and sniff food.
 A pig has a sense of smell that is about 2000 times more sensitive than that of humans.